igorw/weblog/_posts/2013-01-07-composer-versioning.md

 To avoid juggling around dev versions it's much better to just tag releases.
-If you are using a library that has no tagged releases, go and annoy the maintainer until he tags.
+If you are using a library that has no tagged releases, go and annoy the maintainer until they tag.
 Do it, now!

 > We as the composer community need to take responsibility.
 We need to tag
 > releases, we should maintain CHANGELOGs.
 It's hard to do, but makes a huge